Steve provides research, analysis, insight and commentary on topical issues and events.

 Because of this, managing privileged access on company devices is paramount.

-If you have full visibility and control over who has administrator access and who doesn’t, and you can monitor any changes in this area as well as administrator activity, cybercriminals have a much more difficult job of successfully using stolen credentials to infiltrate a network.
+If you have full visibility and control over who has administrator access and who doesn’t, and you can monitor any changes in this area as well as administrator activity, cybercriminals are faced with a much more difficult job when using stolen credentials to infiltrate a network.

 Attempts at privilege escalation can be stopped in their tracks, and changes to system configurations can’t fly under the radar unnoticed.

-We know that cybercriminals are often part of high-tech, organized crime groups that relentlessly scope out victims to exploit for financial gain.
+We know that cybercriminals are often part of high-tech, organized crime groups that relentlessly scope out victims and credentials to exploit for financial gain.

 We know that most security breaches are perpetrated by outsiders trying to get in.